robertcardona/sat-parser/README.md

 Replacing that code would then only require `python=3.8` if necessary.
 Run the pip package `vermin` on the files for details.

+To install this as an editable pip package, run `pip install -e ./` in the repo folder.
+Or run `pip install pip@git+https://github.com/robertcardona/soap-utils`.

 ## Usage

 ### Compatible OSes